 Let's learn more about the systematic characteristics of deals and investment banking fees now.
-Table 23.10 presents the key table from a recent academic study.
+Table 25.7 presents the key table from a recent academic study.
 It gives detailed statistics for (almost) all domestic acquisitions that involved a publicly traded corporation between 1980 and 2003.
 It classifies deals by the quality of advisor (within the industry in which the takeover occurred).
-Still, this data is not as complete as our earlier data.
-There were many mergers and acquisitions among firms that were not public, and even for the roughly 15,000 acquisitions involving a public corporation, they had good data on advisory fees for only 6,000 acquisitions.
+Still, Table 25.7: Average Characteristics of U.S. M&A Transactions from 1980 to 2003